pynufft/pynufft/README.md

 ### Related projects

-The PyNUFFT package has currently been used by signal processing experts, astronomers, and physicists to develop their applications.
+The PyNUFFT package has currently been used by signal processing experts, astronomers, and physicists for building their applications.

 1. Real-time PySAP-MRI reconstruction (https://github.com/CEA-COSMIC/pysap-mri)
 2. Accelerated tomography